Please note that as of Aug 3, 2015, StrongOps has been EOL’d. Check out StrongLoop Arc for the same capabilities and more.

 Leaks can often be masked assasins.
 Leaky code can hang on to references to limited resources.
 You may run out of file descriptors or you may suddenly be unable to open new database connections.
 So it may look like your backends are failing the application, but it’s really a container issue.

-In this week’s highlight, we cover StrongOps heap profiling.
-One of the many metrics monitored by StrongOps is the heap size and usage of your Node applications over time.
+In this week’s highlight, we cover StrongLoop Arc heap profiling.
+One of the many metrics monitored by Arc is the heap size and usage of your Node applications over time.
 This allows you to dig deep into the V8 heap and help you pinpoint the root cause of any memory leaks.
-What’s StrongOps?
+What’s StrongLoop Arc?
 It’s a DevOps and performance monitoring dashboard for Node apps.
-Here’s the one minute intro video to learn more.
+Here’s a one minute intro video to learn more!

 When running Node applications in production, heap usage, heap growth and frequency of garbage collection are key parameters which should be tuned for optimal memory processing.

-The Heap Size graph of StrongOps monitors three key metrics of memory performance over time:
+The Heap Size graph of Arc monitors three key metrics of memory performance over time:

 - Heap: Current heap size (MB)